In this article, we outline some options for using retirement savings plans to save for future needs.

 A financial advisor can help provide you with information specific to your situation and also, provide you with practical advice so you know exactly what steps you should take right now to plan for the future.
 This article is intended as general information only, not specific advice.

-One of the first questions I hear from new clients is typically, how much should I save for retirement?
+One of the first questions I hear from new clients is: How much should I save for retirement?
 Once that question is addressed, the second part is: where should I save for retirement?
 Where a person saves can have many impacts and must be carefully considered.
 Here is a rundown on some of the basic retirement savings plans that might be available – but they don’t include a piggy bank!

 Note that if you are married, there may be additional options open to you based on your spouse’s work situation.